BASIC TEHINA SAUCE

 - Add the lemon juice and 1/2 teaspoon of the salt.
 Blend on high for a few seconds until you have a coarse puree.

-Pour the mixture through a fine-mesh strainer set over a large mixing bowl, pressing on the solids to extract as much liquid as possible.
-Dis-card the solids.
-Add the tehina to the strained lemon juice in the bowl, along with the cumin and 1 teaspoon of the salt.
+- Pour the mixture through a fine-mesh strainer set over a large mixing bowl, pressing on the solids to extract as much liquid as possible.
+Discard the solids.

-Whisk the mixture together until smooth (or use a food processor), adding ice water, a few tablespoons at a time, to thin it out.
+- Whisk the mixture together until smooth (or use a food processor), adding ice water, a few tablespoons at a time, to thin it out.
 The sauce will lighten in color as you whisk.
 When the tehina seizes up or tightens, keep adding ice water, bit by bit (about 1 1/2 cups in total), whisking energetically until you have a perfectly smooth, creamy, thick sauce.

-Taste and add up to 1 1/2 teaspoons more salt and cumin if you like.
+- Taste and add up to 1 1/2 teaspoons more salt and cumin if you like.
 If you’re not using the sauce immediately, whisk in a few tablespoons of ice water to loosen it before refrigerating.
 The tehina sauce will keep a week refrigerated, or it can be frozen for up to a month.